math-ferreira/hexagonal-architecture/hexagonal-architecture-v2/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvement, feel free to open an issue or create a pull request.
+If you find any issues or have suggestions for improvement, feel free to open an issue or create a pull request.x